szufix/mapel/index.rst

 Model 2d
 -----------------------------
-Extension of Model xd.
+Extension of Model xd, that contains 2D-Euclidean coordinates of all the elections obtained via embedding.
 Beside all fields from Model xd it contains:
 ::

-    self.num_points
+    self.num_points         # integer
-    self.points
-    self.points_by_families
+    self.points             # array of pairs of floats self.points_by_families
-    self.attraction_factor
+    self.attraction_factor  # float

 Election